opentensor/bittensor-subnet-template/README.md

   - **Bitcoin-like UTXO Blockchains:** Integration with Bitcoin and other UTXO-based blockchains (etc. Bitcoin, Litecoin, Dogecoin and more).
   - **Ethereum and EVM-Compatible Blockchains:** Compatibility with Ethereum, including Layer 2 solutions (etc. Ethereum, Avax, Polygon, Arbitrum and more).
 ---
+## Instalation
+Instalation files and instructions can be found in the [blockchain data subnet ops](https://github.com/blockchain-insights/blockchain-data-subnet-ops).

 ## Project Roadmap
 Development of the Blockchain Insights Subnet is divided into four streams, each with its own objectives and milestones.
 These streams are:

 - **[BI]** Blockchain Integrations
 - **[AI]** Intelligence
 - **[QS]** Query Studio
 - **[UE]** User Experience

 - **Milestone 0**
   - [BI] Launch the subnet with a support for the Bitcoin blockchain.